Azure/azure-mobile-apps/docs/howto/client/android.md

 You can set permissions on tables to restrict access for specific operations to only authenticated users.
 You can also use the SID of an authenticated user to modify requests.
 For more information, review [Get started with authentication] and the Server SDK HOWTO documentation.

 ### <a name="caching"></a>Authentication: Server Flow

+TODO: Code, then login initiation, then handling the response, then cautions.

 The following code starts a server flow login process using the Google provider.
 Additional configuration is required because of the security requirements for the Google provider: